 - 28.1.1.
-To be appointed for an IBA Competition, the Deputy Technical Delegate must have successfully passed the IBA Technical Delegate Certification Course or the IBA Technical Delegate Certification Course. - 28.2.
+To be appointed for an IBA Competition, the Deputy Technical Delegate must have successfully passed the IBA Technical Delegate Certification Course or the International Technical Official Certification Course, with a recommendation based on extensive experience as an NTO at the TD or Supervisor level. the IBA Technical Delegate Certification Course. - 28.2.
 In an IBA Competition, the Deputy Technical Delegate may not be a national of the country where the Competition is taking place and must hold a different nationality than the appointed Technical Delegate.